Retirement Planning

 Get In Touch

-However, when you’re self-employed, it gets a little more complex.
+However, self-employed retirement plans gets a little more complex.
 There’s no HR professional telling you to sign up for benefits and no company 401(k) plan from which to choose investments.
 If you want to save for retirement, you have to do it without in-house help.

 Start Early

 Most people work for a decade or two before they start thinking seriously about retirement.
-If they’re wise, they save for retirement from the beginning, but they often don’t have much of a retirement strategy; when you’re in your 20sand 30s, you have other things to worry about such as buying a home, finding a spouse and raising a family.
+Wise business owners save for retirement early.
+But many lack a clear strategy.
+In their 20s and 30s, they focus on buying a home, finding a spouse, and raising a family.

 When you work for yourself, you don’t have that luxury.
 You need to be putting yourself on track for retirement from the first day you open for business.
 There are a number of avenues to consider as you begin preparing for an event that is decades away.